Complete Guide to the 2021 Volcanic Eruption in Geldingadalur Valley by Fagradalsfjall Volcano

 Because of reoccurring eruptions by Sundhnukagigar, it's not possible to let visitors in the area while this volcanic event develops.
 Some lucky ones have been able to see it from a distance from high points in the Capital Region and Keflavik.
 The area remains closed, and the only way to see the aftermath of the eruption up close is with helicopter tours.

 The Fagradalsfjall area may erupt again in the future, though no one knows when.
 Experts continue monitoring the area closely.
-You never know when a new eruption will start, as there have already been seven eruptions in four years!
+You never know when a new eruption will start, as there have already been ten eruptions in four years!

 If seeing an erupting volcano is on your bucket list, it's always good to keep an eye on Iceland.
 The gap between this eruption and the country's last, at Holuhraun in 2014, was notably long, with new volcanic events usually occurring every few years.
 Grimsvotn's eruption, for example, was just three years before Holuhraun, and Eyjafjallajokull just a year before that.